PhilliprBurwell/post-install-config/README.md

 </p>
 <p>
-#2 Configuring Agents and Users Allow anyone to create tickets
-Admin Panel -> Settings -> User Settings (UNCHECK: unregistered users can create tickets) Registration Required: Require registration and login to create tickets  Configure Agents (workers) Admin Panel -> Agents -> Add New Jane (Dept: SysAdmins) John (Dept: Support) Configure Users (customers) Agent Panel -> Users -> Add New, Karen, Ken
+#2 Configuring Agents and Users - In order to allow anyone to create tickets we need to go to the Admin Panel -> Settings -> User Settings we are going to uncheck "unregistered users can create tickets Registration Required: Require registration and login to create tickets."
+To configure Agents we go to the Admin Panel -> Agents -> and we are going to add new.
+We are going to name them Jane and going to put her in the SysAdmins department.
+We are gong to create another agebnt and name them John.
+He will be in the Support department.
+To configure Users or the customers making the tickets we go to the Agent Panel -> Users -> and add New.
+We are going to add 2 users which will be Karen and Ken

 </p>
 <br />
+(Image #1)

 ![image](https://github.com/user-attachments/assets/66800a50-0785-4d9c-81d4-2bf9850c1d7e)

+(Image #2)

 ![image](https://github.com/user-attachments/assets/fe8047f7-405b-4a6b-afe3-9c041c019cb1)

 </p>
 <p>
-#3 Configuring SLA and Help Topics Configure SLA Admin Panel -> Manage -> SLA Sev-A (Grace Period: 1 hour, Schedule: 24/7) Sev-B (Grace Period: 4 hours, Schedule: 24/7) Sev-C (Grace Period: 8 hours, Business Hours) Configure Help Topics (For when users create a ticket) Admin Panel -> Manage -> Help Topics, Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset, Other
+#3 Configuring SLA and Help Topics - To configure SLA we are going to open the Admin Panel -> Manage -> SLA.
+We are going to set Sev-A's grace period to 1 hour and the schedule to 24/7.
+Set Sev-B's grace period to 4 hours and the schedule to 24/7.
+Then set Sev-C's grace period to 8 hours and to Business Hours.
+To configure the Help Topics for when users create a ticket we go to the Admin Panel -> Manage -> Help Topics.
+Add Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset and Other.

 </p>